-In the meanwhile Johanna Rusanen has evolved to one of the most interesting Finnish dramatic sopranos of her generation.
+Meanwhile, Johanna Rusanen has evolved into one of the most interesting Finnish dramatic sopranos of her generation.
 Her incredible vocal flexibility and strong singing technique allow her to interpret heroines of the German, as well as the Italian or Finnish opera literature.